Usambara Railway: German East-Africa

 From 4 June 1912 to 12 May 1913, the line was renamed Nordbahn (Northern Railway) for a short period.
 The extension to Arusha was already planned and capital was provided, but was not built due to the start of World War I.

 British Mandate

 The British mandate, which took over Tanganyika from the Germans, connected the Usambara Railway between Moshi and Voi with the Uganda Railway in Kenya and extended it 1929 to its current termination point Arusha.

 Tanzania

-After Tanzanian independence, the Tanzania Central Line and the Usambara Railway were connected between Mruazi and Ruvu.
-During the East African Community era, which covered Kenya, Uganda and Tanzania, the Usambara Railway belonged to East African Railways (EAR).
-This community was dissolved in 1977, and the Usambara Railway became part of the Tanzania Railways Corporation, which was taken over in 2007 by an Indian investor.
+Shortly after the country (it was still then Tanganyika) became independent, the Tanganyika Central Line and the Usambara Railway were connected between Mruazi and Ruvu; the new section was in use in 1964.
+During the East African Community era, which covered Kenya, Uganda and Tanganyika/Tanzania, the Usambara Railway belonged to East African Railways (EAR).
+This community was dissolved in 1977, and the Usambara Railway became part of the Tanzania Railways Corporation.

 Service

 Under German rule in 1913, the Usambara Railway operated 18 locomotives, 31 carriages and 199 trucks with 562 employees (of which 35 were Europeans).

 After construction of the connection to Voi, traffic between Arusha, Moshi and the coast was directed to the port of Mombasa, and the eastern part of the Usambara Railway was reduced to a local service.
 Passenger traffic was handled with four DMUs during this time.
 Passenger trains operated on this line up to the 1990s.

 In 2018, the Government of Tanzania invested 5.7 billion Tanzanian shillings to rehabilitate the line.
 As of July 2019, diesel powered cargo trains are leaving Tanga Railway Station again.
 Passenger transport between Tanga and Arusha was planned to start in September 2019, but has not been commenced yet.